 Lemon Cashew Bars

 Summertime and ice-cold lemonade go together like hot dogs on 4th of July!
 As we enter warm season, our taste buds gravitate toward citrus and berries, barbecues, and frozen treats.
 At the same time, lemons become a more frequent addition to our dishes during these sultry months of the year.
 Perhaps our bodies just know how much we need the extra fluid, electrolytes and vitamin C, which are all present in citrus.
-This may explain our cravings for such tangy-sweet flavors.
+This may explain our cravings for such tangy-sweet flavors and our recipe today for Lemon Cashew Bars.

 You can substitute lemons for limes and vice versa, as your imagination commands.
 They are both very acidic but have pleasantly different tastes and aromas.
 As a matter of fact, most people can discern the distinct scents of lemon or lime while blindfolded.
 Fragrance aside, lemons have a slightly higher content of vitamin C when compared to limes.